Skip to content

 Is Le Creuset Worth the Money?

-Considering how you will pay over $200 for Le Creuset pans, you have to wonder, “Is it worth it?”
+Considering how you will pay over $200 for Le Creuset pans, you must wonder, “Is it worth it?”
 That answer depends on who you are.
-If you will use them a lot in the kitchen and you have money to spend, Le Creuset will be worth the extra cost of the pan.
+If you use them a lot in the kitchen and have money to spend, Le Creuset will be worth the extra pan cost.
 That said, most Le Creuset pans don’t last as long as seasoned cast-iron pans, which can last anywhere from 75 to 100 years if well taken care of.

 Le Creuset pans will last five years, 10 years, or even more, depending on the type of pan that you bought and the way you use and maintain it.
 Not everyone will find that worth the money.
-If you won’t use your Le Creuset cookware at least once a week, you may come to despise how much money you spent on it.
+If you don’t use your Le Creuset cookware at least once a week, you may come to despise how much money you spend on it.

 Cooking Tips – Cast Iron Cookware